GaloisInc/adapt/phase3/segmentation_criteria.md

 each set size being no more than K, and difference between last and first timestamp no more than T.

+Linux can and will recycle PIDs.
+After `fork()` creates process 1234, and it calls `exit()`, a subsequent fork can create a new distinct process with PID 1234.
+It is important that events from such process appear in distinct segments.

 Events within an event stream are reported serially;
 each one has a HappensBefore relationship with its successor.
 Multiple concurrent event streams will occasionally synchronize with